thezeroalpha/vim-schemer/README.md

 That sounds like a childish complaint, but I wanted to make writing colorschemes as simple as possible for me.
 Having to specify the details of every color without actually needing that level of control was too much.

+Another option is [colortemplate](https://github.com/lifepillar/vim-color template), which is pretty close to what I want.
+However, I found that it's a bit too much for my purposes, and I prefer my syntax.
+If you want something that gives you more control, more compatibility, and a richer syntax, I'd recommend colortemplate.

-However, this is mainly for me.
+This plugin is mainly for me.
 It might not make sense for you, and you might prefer the control you get from other colorscheme generators, which is fine.